JATOS/JATOS-Blog/_posts/Hardening-JATOS-Security.md

 First and most important is the better user session security.

-_Don't confuse the user session with the study/batch/group session: the first one is responsible for the authentication of a user in JATOS' GUI - the latter [transfers information inbetween components, batches or groups during study runs](http://www.jatos.org/Session-Data-Three-Types.html)._
+_Hint: Don't confuse the user session with the study/batch/group session: the first one is responsible for the authentication of a user in JATOS' GUI - the latter [transfers information inbetween components, batches or groups during study runs](http://www.jatos.org/Session-Data-Three-Types.html)._

 A user session cares for authentication and because HTTP is stateless, in order to associate a request to any other request, you need a way to store user data between HTTP requests (http://stackoverflow.com/questions/3804209/what-are-sessions-how-do-they-work).